Music of Croatia: Dance

 Dance music in Croatia was an offspring of the local pop music and more Western influences.
 It developed during the late 1980s and early 1990s, picking up on the trends such as euro disco and eurodance.
 It also spawned a wave of electronic music artists, mostly house, techno and trance.

 Dino Dvornik is one of the pioneers of electronic music in Croatian.

 The singer Vanna rose to prominence through the dance trio E.T., and the music of Vesna Pisarović has a fair bit of dance beat.

 Although E.T. still operates, they've changed singers several times and lost in popularity.
 The band Colonia is perhaps the only one that rode the dance wave of the '90s and today is one of the most popular performers in Croatia.

-Lost Sky aka Antun Dugandžić(formerly TULE) is a famous Electronic Musician who has worked on record labels like NoCopyrightSounds.
-His song Fearless Pt.
-II (with Chris Linton) released in 2017 is one of his most famous songs in NCS.

 Rap

 The 1990s were marked by the emergence of Croatian rap music.
 The Ugly Leaders released the first ever Croatian Hip-Hop album, and gained a strong following in and around Rijeka.
 In 1991, the Croatian Liberation Front released two widely popular protest singles.
 The first rap band to gain widespread and lasting acclaim was The Beat Fleet (TBF) from Split, whose members took inspiration from harsh economic and social conditions of war-torn Dalmatia, not that different from American inner cities.
 Their act was followed by a multitude of artists and groups in Zagreb, taking inspiration from American gangsta rap.
 The Zagreb rappers Bolesna Braća (also called Sick Rhyme Sayazz) and Tram 11 became particularly popular, and to an extent also the duo Nered & Stoka.

 The Croatian rap gained much from the fact Edo Maajka, a Bosnian rapper, signed on to a label in Zagreb.
-Recently a rapper known as Shorty gained a lot of popularity by having songs with strong regional flavour of his native Vinkovci.
-The Zagreb band Elemental also burst into the scene featuring one of the few Croatian female rappers.
+Recently a rapper known as Shorty gained much popularity by having songs with a strong regional flavour of his native Vinkovci.
+The Zagreb band Elemental also entered the scene featuring one of the few Croatian female rappers.